 Excavation will take place in the morning.
 In the afternoon will take place the washing and inventorying of the excavation finds.
 Three times a week there will be workshops and lectures on different themes related to excavation methods and objects, Roman fish-salting production and the Roman occupation of Lusitania.
-One day, usually Saturday, and one other mid day a week will be dedicated to tours.
+One day a week will be dedicated to tours.
 Archaeological museums and sites will be preferential, but not exclusive destinations, since one the goals is that students get to know the region.
 A boat trip to watch the famous dolphin population of Sado River’s estuary will be on the program.

 Period(s) of Occupation: Roman Period